Where to Find Cheaper Petrol and Diesel

 - Cepsa Loyalty Card “Porque Tu Vuelves” has a points system, 1 litre= 5 points, increased by 40% when you use your local petrol station.
 Buy in their stores and you’ll get 15 points per euro spend.
 Accumulate 1000 points to get a 1€ discount.
 Note that Carrefour also offers 4% cashback on your Carrefour loyalty card if you use Cepsa petrol stations.

 - Shell Club Smart gives 200 welcome points when you request their card.
-Each litre of fuel equals one point and these can be exchanged for gifts from their catalogue.
+Each litre of fuel equals one point, exchange points for gifts from their catalogue.

 - Galp Fast offers 1 or 2 points per litre depending on the type of fuel purchased.
 Galp also has a number of additional benefits with companies such as Orange, Mapfre or Asisa.
-Points can be exchanged for discounts on fuel or gifts from their catalogue.
+Exchange points for discounts on fuel or gifts from their catalogue.

-The Industry Ministry offers a website in English that shows fuel prices, (link opens version in Spanish, you’ll need to click on “welcome” at the top of the page to change the language).
-In order to use it you’ll have to:
+The Industry Ministry offers a website in English that shows fuel prices, (if link opens Spanish version, you’ll need to click on “welcome” at the top of the page to change the language).
+For current prices filter as follows:

 - Select petrol station

 - Select the type of fuel (the list also includes home heating fuels)